Compare

 The real question isn’t price

-It’s who owns structure and review, and whether the work survives one person leaving.
+It’s who owns structure and quality, and whether the work survives one person leaving.
 An in-house hire has the deepest product context but concentrates risk.
 A freelancer is flexible for a bounded job but rarely builds a compounding silo across quarters.
-An engineered agency exists to build and run that system with review baked in — the trade-off is cost, which is why scoping matters.
+An engineered agency exists to build and run that system with an automated quality gate baked in and your control over what publishes — the trade-off is cost, which is why scoping matters.

 How to choose by stage